 Campaign for retention of direct services to the south side of Manchester

-The current proposal is to route all services on the
+The train operator's plan is to route all services on the Southport -

 threatened service as do hundreds more throughout the day!